Choosing the right WorldPop population data for you

 ‘Bottom-up’ modelled population estimates

 We co-develop bottom-up modelled estimates with governments and other partners.
-Countries where we have adopted this approach include Burkina Faso, the Democratic Republic of the Congo, Ghana, Guinea, Mali, Nigeria, Papua New Guinea, South Sudan and Zambia.
+Countries where we have adopted this approach include Afghanistan, Burkina Faso, Cameroon, Colombia, the Democratic Republic of the Congo, Ghana, Guinea, Jamaica, Mali, Nigeria, Papua New Guinea, South Sudan and Zambia.
 These datasets, methodological details and associated uncertainty metrics can be downloaded from the WorldPop Open Population Repository (WOPR).
 Note that each dataset is produced using different bespoke modelling methods, tailored to the country context, data availability and national needs.

-Because new data is regularly incorporated and improvements to models are made, different versions of each population dataset may be available.
+Because new data are regularly incorporated and improvements to models are made, different versions of each population dataset may be available.
 Also included within the WOPR are a collection of open datasets on buildings and boundaries, which were either used in the population model construction or derived using the output datasets.

 ‘Top-down’ disaggregated population estimates